Perfect Golf Swing Review: A Critical Review of the Golf Swing

 Photos

-Most of the photos come from books or magazines, while a smaller number come from screen captures of single-frame images from swing videos.
+Some of the photos come from books or magazines, while a much larger number come from screen captures of single-frame images from swing videos.
 I scanned the images from books/magazines using a high quality scanner, and I then imported the scanned images into my Photoshop program, where I significantly enhanced the photographic quality of the images to maximise their visual quality on a computer monitor screen.
 I also frequently blended two-or-more images into a single composite image using Photoshop.
 I also had to decide on a final image size, so that it would comfortably fit on the average end-user's monitor screen.
-Knowing that end-users have different computer monitor screen resolutions, I chose a final image size that would make the final image "not-too-small" on high resolution monitor screens (1600x1200), and "not-too-large" on low resolution monitor screens (1024x768).
+Knowing that end-users have different computer monitor screen resolutions, I chose a final image size that would make the final image "not-too-small" on high resolution monitor screens (>1600x1200), and "not-too-large" on low resolution monitor screens (1024x768).
 The size of the final graphic images cannot, unfortunately, be altered by the end-user to suit his personal taste.
 The visual quality of the photographic images is highly dependent on the resolution capability of an end-user's computer monitor screen, and good quality images will only be realised if the end-user has a high resolution computer monitor screen.

 Copyright issues

 I believe that it is ethically acceptable for me to reproduce images from a book under standard copyright "fair use" doctrines, considering that this golf swing review webiste is a scholarly review website.
 My website is totally non-commercial and totally non-exploitative, and I have consistently acknowledged the source of all book-derived images in this review.
 Even though I have enhanced, or manipulated, some of the images, I fully acknowledge that the reproduced images belong to the original book authors/publishers, and not to me.
-I am confident that book authors, and book publishers, will not believe that I have unethically exploited their work, and I anticipate that this review may actually increase sales of their books.
+I am confident that book authors, and book publishers, will not believe that I have unethically exploited their work, and I anticipate that any use of their photos in a review paper may actually increase sales of their books.
 I will also consider honoring the wishes of any book author, or book publisher, who adamantly requests that I remove their images from my review, and I will then seek alternative images to make the same educational point.

 Book recommendations